How To Walk With Someone With Chronic Illness

 DON’Ts

-• Don’t try and offer a solution unless you are actually qualified.
+Don’t try and offer a solution unless you are actually qualified.
 As much as I appreciate people wanting to help and see me recover, just knowing you’re thinking of me or simply listening to me is enough.
-Leave the healing strategies to the Lord and their medical team, they know what they’re doing!
-Even better, pray that God would give their medical advisers wisdom to find answers.
+Leave the healing strategies to the Lord and their medical team.
+Even better, partner with God by praying for complete healing – sickness isn’t part of God’s plan!

 …that their physical appearance is a direct reflection of their condition